adn770/ppdf/docs/design-dmap.md

     -   **Outcome**: The `dmap_lib/analysis.py` file now contains only the new, refactored class-based implementation.
 The codebase is significantly cleaner, more organized, and easier to maintain.

+### Phase 20: LLaVA Integration for Feature Enhancement

+-   **Milestone 58: API and CLI Scaffolding**
+    -   **Goal**: To create the API communication layer and integrate the new CLI arguments.
+    -   **Description**: This milestone establishes the foundational components for communicating with an Ollama server and exposes the necessary controls to the user through the command-line interface.
+    -   **Key Tasks**:
+        1. In `dmap.py`, add the `--llava`, `-M/--llm-model`, and `-U/--llm-url`
+            arguments using `argparse`.
+        2. Create the new `dmap_lib/llm.py` file.
+        3. Implement the `query_llava` function, including image encoding, request logic, and robust error handling.
+        4. In `dmap_lib/log_utils.py`, add a new logging topic for `llm` to `PROJECT_TOPICS`.
+    -   **Outcome**: A runnable CLI that accepts the new arguments and a functional API module capable of sending an image and prompt to an Ollama server.

+-   **Milestone 59: Create LLaVA Enhancer Class Skeleton**
+    -   **Goal**: To introduce the new `LLaVAFeatureEnhancer` class and its prompt into the codebase without functional logic.
+    -   **Description**: This milestone creates the structural placeholder for the LLaVA logic and defines the prompt that will be used for classification, ensuring the core components are in place before adding complex behavior.
+    -   **Key Tasks**:
+        1. In `dmap_lib/analysis/features.py`, create the new `LLaVAFeatureEnhancer` class.
+        2. Add an empty `enhance` method to the class.
+        3. Create a new `dmap_lib/prompts.py` module to define the `LLAVA_PROMPT_CLASSIFIER` constant containing the text prompt for the LLM.
+    -   **Outcome**: The new `LLaVAFeatureEnhancer` class and its associated prompt are defined and importable, ready for integration into the pipeline.

+-   **Milestone 60: Integrate Enhancer into Analysis Pipeline**
+    -   **Goal**: To modify the main analysis pipeline to conditionally call the new enhancer.
+    -   **Description**: This step wires the new enhancer into the `MapAnalyzer`.
+The call will be guarded by the new `--llava` CLI flag, but for now, the call will not perform any action.
+This verifies the data flow and control logic.
+    -   **Key Tasks**:
+        1. In `dmap.py`, pass the `llava_mode`, `llm_url`, and `llm_model` arguments
+            into the `analyze_image` function.
+        2. In `dmap_lib/analysis/analyzer.py`, update `analyze_image` and
+            `MapAnalyzer.analyze_region` to accept the new LLM parameters.
+        3. In `analyze_region`, after the `FeatureExtractor` runs, add a conditional block that checks if `llava_mode` is 'classifier'.
+        4. Inside the block, instantiate `LLaVAFeatureEnhancer` and call its empty `enhance` method, logging a debug message indicating it was called.
+    -   **Outcome**: The `dmap` tool, when run with `--llava classifier`, will correctly enter the enhancement step and log that the process was initiated, though no features will be modified.

+-   **Milestone 61: Implement Feature Image Cropping**
+    -   **Goal**: To implement the logic for extracting individual feature images from the main region image.
+    -   **Description**: This milestone focuses on the computer vision task of cropping the precise pixel data for each feature detected by the `FeatureExtractor`.
+This is a critical prerequisite for sending targeted images to the LLM.
+    -   **Key Tasks**:
+        1. In the `LLaVAFeatureEnhancer.enhance` method, iterate through the features passed in the `enhancement_layers`.
+        2. For each feature, calculate its bounding box from its `high_res_vertices`.
+        3. Use the bounding box to crop the feature's image from the `original_region_img`.
+        4. For debugging, add a `log.debug` statement to report the dimensions of each cropped image.
+    -   **Outcome**: The enhancer can now isolate the image data for every detected feature.

+-   **Milestone 62: Implement and Verify Single LLaVA API Call**
+    -   **Goal**: To send one cropped feature image to the LLaVA API and log the raw response.
+    -   **Description**: This milestone connects the pipeline to the Ollama API for the first time in a controlled manner.
+It will process only the *first* feature it finds, send it for classification, and log the output without attempting to parse or merge it.
+This isolates the API call for easy debugging.
+    -   **Key Tasks**:
+        1. In `LLaVAFeatureEnhancer.enhance`, modify the feature loop to process only the first feature and then break.
+        2. Call the `llm.query_llava` function with the cropped image and the classifier prompt.
+        3. Add a `log_llm.debug` statement to print the raw JSON or error message returned from the API call.
+    -   **Outcome**: The tool, when run, will send a single feature to the LLaVA model and print the model's raw classification response to the debug log, verifying the end-to-end API connection.

+-   **Milestone 63: Implement Full Feature Enhancement and Merging**
+    -   **Goal**: To process all features through LLaVA, parse the results, and merge them back into the final map data.
+    -   **Description**: This final milestone fully enables the feature enhancement pipeline.
+It removes the single-feature limitation, adds JSON parsing for the LLM's response, and updates the feature objects with the new, more descriptive `featureType`.
+    -   **Key Tasks**:
+        1. In `LLaVAFeatureEnhancer.enhance`, remove the `break` to allow the loop to process all features.
+        2. Add logic to parse the JSON response from `query_llava`.
+        3. If a valid `featureType` is returned by the LLM, update the corresponding feature dictionary in the `enhancement_layers` with the new type.
+        4. Ensure the method returns the modified `enhancement_layers` object.
+        5. In `MapAnalyzer`, correctly receive and use the returned, modified context for the final transformation stage.
+    -   **Outcome**: When `--llava classifier` is used, the final JSON and SVG output will contain features with semantically rich types (e.g., "stairs", "altar") as classified by the LLaVA model.